 The board directs the activities of the BMA and BMJ group, according to Companies Act legislation.

 - manage reputational risk, own and review the risk register and take action to mitigate risks

 - set organisational strategy and structure, in line with council policy and BMA articles and by-laws.

-There are 11 company directors – three elected members from UK council, three chief officers (chair, treasurer and chair of the RB), the chief executive, the finance director, two lay members and the chair of the BMJ.
+There are 12 members - three elected members from UK council, four chief officers (council chair, deputy council chair, treasurer and chair of the RB), the chief executive, the group chief financial officer, two lay members and the chair of the BMJ.

 For the 2020–2022 sessions, they are:

 - Dr Chaand Nagpaul, council chair (and chair of the board)